 Change Type Modified

-Key Action Audit your PT/INR testing documentation before March 7, 2026 — especially for ESRD patients and stable warfarin patients tested more than monthly
+Key Action Audit your PT/INR documentation protocols — especially for ESRD patients and stable warfarin patients — before billing claims under this modified policy

 CMS Prothrombin Time Coverage Criteria and Medical Necessity Requirements 2026

 Indication 2: Signs or symptoms of abnormal bleeding or thrombosis.
-Covered examples include swollen extremity with or without prior trauma, unexplained bruising, abnormal bleeding or hemorrhage, hematoma, and petechiae or other signs of thrombocytopenia that could indicate disseminated intravascular coagulation (DIC).
-The clinical finding must be documented in the chart — "rule out bleeding disorder" without a documented symptom does not meet this standard.
+This is broader.
+CMS covers PT for patients presenting with swollen extremities with or without prior trauma, unexplained bruising, abnormal bleeding, hemorrhage, hematoma, petechiae, or other signs of thrombocytopenia that could be related to disseminated intravascular coagulation (DIC).
+Document the specific sign or symptom.
+"Abnormal bleeding" as a freestanding note won't carry a claim through audit.

-Indication 3: History of conditions associated with bleeding or thrombosis risk via the extrinsic coagulation pathway.
-This is the longest and most consequential indications list in the policy.
-Covered conditions include dysfibrinogenemia, afibrinogenemia, acute or chronic liver dysfunction or failure (including Wilson's disease and hemochromatosis), DIC, congenital and acquired deficiencies of factors II, V, VII, and X, vitamin K deficiency, lupus erythematosus, hypercoagulable state, paraproteinemia, lymphoma, amyloidosis, acute and chronic leukemias, plasma cell dyscrasia, HIV infection, malignant neoplasms, hemorrhagic fever, salicylate poisoning, obstructive jaundice, intestinal fistula, malabsorption syndrome, colitis, chronic diarrhea, peripheral venous or arterial thrombosis, pulmonary emboli, myocardial infarction, organ transplantation, and the presence of circulating coagulation inhibitors.
+Indication 3: Known conditions associated with bleeding or thrombosis risk.
+This is the longest list in the policy and covers a wide range of genetic and acquired conditions tied to the extrinsic coagulation pathway.
+Covered conditions include dysfibrinogenemia, afibrinogenemia, acute or chronic liver dysfunction or failure (including Wilson's disease and hemochromatosis), DIC, congenital and acquired deficiencies of factors II, V, VII, and X, vitamin K deficiency, lupus erythematosus, hypercoagulable state, paraproteinemia, lymphoma, amyloidosis, acute and chronic leukemias, plasma cell dyscrasia, HIV infection, malignant neoplasms, hemorrhagic fever, salicylate poisoning, obstructive jaundice, intestinal fistula, malabsorption syndrome, colitis, chronic diarrhea, peripheral venous or arterial thrombosis, pulmonary emboli, myocardial infarction, organ transplantation, and circulating coagulation inhibitors.
+That's a long list — and CMS means it to be.
+The key is that the condition must be related to the extrinsic coagulation pathway.
+Document the connection.

 CMS Prothrombin Time Exclusions and Non-Covered Indications